iu-parfunc/bazel/DETERMINISM.md

 $ hashdeep -r bazel-bin/ > hashes.txt
 ```

-Next, perform a second build, and then audit the results against the first:
+Next, perform a second build, and audit the results against the first:

 ```
 $ bazel clean --expunge